Run for the Sun: Plot

-Latimer finally realizes it is Browne's voice he recognizes, and that he is an infamous turncoat who during the war broadcast Nazi propaganda from Berlin to Britain after he had married a German girl.
-The Englishman admits the truth and adds that his wife was Anders' sister, killed in a British air raid.
-Latimer tries to bargain for Katie's release but to no avail.
-Latimer realizes Anders is a German war criminal who massacred an entire village and intends to kill them.
-He and Katie try to steal the aircraft, but when Jan shoots at them, they flee into the jungle.
+Latimer eventually recognizes Browne's voice; the latter turns out to be an infamous turncoat who during the war broadcast Nazi propaganda from Berlin to Britain after having married a German woman.
+Browne admits the truth and adds that his wife was Van Anders' sister, killed in a British air raid.
+Van Anders is Colonel Von Andre, a German war criminal who massacred an entire village and intends to kill Latimer and Katie.
+The two try to steal the aircraft, but when Jan shoots at them, they flee into the jungle.

-Browne, leading Anders, Jan and the dogs, follows their trail, failing to catch them the first day when a group of wild pigs attack the dogs.
-The next day, the wilderness-wise Latimer rigs a crude booby trap that kills Jan.
-With Katie nearing exhaustion, Latimer contrives to double back, and when Browne and Anders find Jan's dead body, they realize that the aircraft has been left unguarded.
-Stopping for the night, Latimer starts to cover Katie with his jacket and finds that she wrote down the office address of Sight magazine as her own, proving that she had been truthful about her feelings.
+Browne, leading Van Anders, Jan and the dogs, follows their trail, failing to catch them the first day when wild pigs attack the dogs.
+The next day, Latimer rigs a crude booby trap that kills Jan.
+With Katie nearing exhaustion, Latimer doubles back, and when Browne and Van Anders find Jan's dead body, they realize that the aircraft has been left unguarded.
+Stopping for the night, Latimer finds that she wrote down the office address of Sight magazine as her own, proving that she had been truthful about her feelings.

-They reach the hacienda just ahead of their pursuers and barricade themselves in the chapel.
-Anders pretends to negotiate with Latimer and shoots through the door.
-Latimer ridicules him and when Anders goes to bring workers to break down the door, he is forced to lock up the dogs to get their cooperation.
-Browne fears the fanatical Nazi and offers to shoot Anders if Latimer flies him to South America.
-Latimer refuses and uses the bullet hole in the door as a makeshift gun barrel for his lucky bullet, striking the primer with a chisel and fatally shooting Browne.
-Latimer and Katie take off in Browne's aircraft, killing Anders with the propeller when he tries to block their path.
-They manage to safely escape.
+They reach the hacienda before their pursuers and barricade themselves in the chapel.
+Van Anders pretends to negotiate with Latimer and shoots through the door.
+Latimer ridicules him, and when Van Anders goes to bring workers to break down the door, he is forced to lock up the dogs to get their cooperation.
+Browne fears the Nazi, and offers to shoot Van Anders if Latimer flies him to South America.
+Latimer refuses and uses the bullet hole in the door as a makeshift gun barrel, striking the primer with a chisel and fatally shooting Browne.
+Latimer and Katie take off in Browne's aircraft, killing Van Anders with the propeller when he tries to block their path.
+They manage to escape safely.